RachaelKappas/Deep_Learning_Challenge/README.md

 # Summary
 The deep learning model built for predicting the success of funding applications achieved an accuracy of 72.36%, which is below the desired 75% target.
 The model structure included two hidden layers with 8 neurons each and used ReLU and sigmoid activation functions.

-*I used the help of CHATGPT to help me with parts of my code and the wording and flow of my README.
-I created this code using Google Colab.